-This bill amends the existing law governing public and private utilities in Michigan, specifically focusing on the regulation of energy waste reduction programs.
+The bill amends the existing law governing public and private utilities in Michigan, specifically focusing on the regulation of electric utilities and their energy waste reduction programs.
 It introduces a new section, Sec.
 6x, which mandates the establishment of a shared savings mechanism for electric utilities that have not capitalized the costs associated with energy waste reduction measures.
-The bill outlines specific incentives based on the percentage of annual electric energy savings achieved by the utilities, with varying incentives of 25%, 27.5%, and 30% of net benefits depending on the savings thresholds met.
-Additionally, it sets limits on the maximum percentage of expenditures that can be associated with these shared savings mechanisms.
+The bill outlines specific incentives based on the percentage of annual electric energy savings achieved by the utilities, with varying shared savings incentives ranging from 25% to 30% of net benefits, depending on the level of energy savings realized.

 Statutes affected: